-Trail running has many legitimate benefits over running on roads.
+Trail running in the Northwest has many legitimate benefits over running on roads.
 And although it isn’t always possible to run on dirt, it’s worth staying off busy thoroughfares.
 A 2004 pollution study conducted by the University of Brisbane, Australia found that during exercise in crowded urban areas, low concentrations of pollutants caused lung damage similar to the high concentrations people experienced when not working out at all.
 So even if you can’t get to a trailhead, it’s smart to find a local park or routes through quiet neighborhoods.

 Trail running has also been shown to help with mental health.
 It relieves stress by allowing us to unplug for a moment — concentrate on the wind in the trees, chirping birds, or deer bounding off into the underbrush.
 Plus, running on trails helps with balance and core strength.
 Dirt creates less impact, which translates to a lower risk of injury.
 So, not only do we avoid breathing vehicle fumes, we also lower the risk of getting tagged by that idiot who’s texting while driving.

 But my favorite part of running trails is definitely the opportunity to tap into my inner kid.
 You know, that exhilaration that comes from jumping over obstacles — logs, roots, rocks — getting dirty and running along babbling brooks.
 Trail running reminds us to take a deep breath, find peace and reset.
 So how do you find the incentive to get out in the woods each and every week?
 Simply sign up for a trail race.
 The following are some top picks in the Pacific Northwest for your motivation list.
 Giddyup.

 Orcas Island, WA

 January 20, 2024